openmodels/spawning-dataset/README.md

 root of the repository.
 All R code assumes that this is the working directory.

-### If you want to reproduce the Spawning ProCreator spreadsheet
+### To reproduce the Spawning ProCreator spreadsheet

+The Spawning ProCreator spreadsheet, `Master Spawning ProCreator.csv`, describes how each spwning region should be constructed.
+Improvements to these constructions can be made by editing the spreadsheet, which does not require reproducing it.
+However, if the underlying spawning information from FishBase and SCRFA is extended, the spreadsheet should be recreated and new rows should be merged with the existing file.

+To reproduce the spreadsheet, as it was prior to adding the information that describes how regions should be constructed, follow these steps:

+1. You may optionally regenerate the mapping of EEZs to FAO regions.
+This is produced by `prelim/fao2eez/mapping.R`.
+After running it, move the resulting `outputs/fao2eez.csv` to `inputs/fao2eez.csv`.

+2. Regenerate the `input/specieseez.csv` file if the `inputs/Region
+FAO EEZ matching-DO NOT EDIT IN EXCEL.csv` has changed.
+This second file describes the FAO regions corresponding to multinational descriptions in the spawnings dataset.
+To regenerate it, run `prelim/fao2eez/species2eez.R`, which produces `output/specieseez.csv` and move this file to `inputs/specieseez.csv`.

-1. Merge the FishBase and SCRFA spawning records: Run the `code/prelim/spawning-merge.R` script.
+3. Merge the FishBase and SCRFA spawning records: Run the `code/prelim/spawning-merge.R` script.
 This generates a file `outputs/spawning-records.csv` which should be moved to `inputs/spawning-records.csv` for the next step.

-2. Geocode spawning region names: Set `source = 'arcgis'` in `code/prelim/geocode.py` and run the script; then set `source = 'geonames'` and run the script again.
+4. Geocode spawning region names: Set `source = 'arcgis'` in `code/prelim/geocode.py` and run the script; then set `source = 'geonames'` and run the script again.
 This script produces geocoded result files names `localities-arcgis.csv` and `localities-geonames.csv`.
 Move these to the `inputs/` directory.

-3. Run the `code/prelim/spawning-geoprep.R` script, which constructs the raw Spawning ProCreator spreadsheet into `outputs/master.csv`.
+5. Run the `code/prelim/spawning-geoprep.R` script, which constructs the raw Spawning ProCreator spreadsheet into `outputs/master.csv`.
 This can then be imported into Excel or Google Sheets for filling out the Verdict column.

-4. When the Spawning ProCreator spreadsheet is prepared (the Verdict and other columns are manually entered), save the result as a CSV file at `inputs/Master Spawning ProCreator.csv`.
+6. When the Spawning ProCreator spreadsheet is prepared (the Verdict and other columns are manually entered), save the result as a CSV file at `inputs/Master Spawning ProCreator.csv`.

+### To reproduce the GO-FISH shapefile

+The `code/generate/read.R` functions translate information from the `inputs/Master Spawning ProCreator.csv` spreadsheet into shapefile regions.

+The `code/generate/publicdataset.R` script produces a shapefile that includes all available spawning regions, intersected with suitability information.
+It produces `outputs/GO-FISH.shp` and `outputs/GO-FISH.csv`, the latter of which corresponds to the polygon attributes in the shapefile.

+The `code/generate/stats.R` script generates `spawning-species.csv`
+which provides information about each species and spawning region provided in the spawning regions dataset; ``sau-species.csv` which provides information about each species in the SAU dataset; and `sumstats.csv` which provides a summary of this information by continent and fish group.

+To regenerate the public dataset, first run `code/generate/publicdataset.R` and then `code/generate/stats.R`.

+### To regnerate the figures

+ - `maps.R` generates spawning maps across the whole year, by season, or by month.

+ - `Fig2and3.R` generates the other figures in the paper.